huriettic/marathonstyle3dportalrendererinunity/README.md

-# Marathon-style 3D portal renderer in Unity
+# Marathon-Style 3D Portal Renderer in Unity

-The project can play Bisqwit's portal rendering tutorial level.
+This project implements a Marathon style 3D portal renderer in Unity, inspired by Bisqwit's portal rendering tutorial and Bunny83’s VisPortals system.

+The renderer is capable of playing Bisqwit's map-clear.txt tutorial level.

+##### Note:

-This repository does not contain any files from Bisqwit's portal rendering tutorial.
+This repository does not contain any files from Bisqwit's portal rendering tutorial video.

-The portal rendering uses AABB in NDC space with Clip space triangle clipping, it started from Bunny83's VisPortals project.

-Add the level file map-clear.txt from Bisqwit's portal rendering tutorial video, which is not included in this repository or use the included level I made, Two Hallways.
+You must download map-clear.txt from the video description and place it in the project’s Resources folder.